sjmyuan/sjmyuan.github.io/_posts/2025-06-22-how-to-get-the-team-to-truly-embrace-ai-coding-assistants.md

     * Whether it allows developers to interrupt at any time
     * Whether it has a well-designed permission control mechanism
     * Whether it allows easy exit and environment restoration
-* $Purpose$: Consistency between the design intent of the AI coding assistant and developer goals.
+* $$Purpose$$: Consistency between the design intent of the AI coding assistant and developer goals.
 Examples:
     * Whether it has hallucinations
     * Whether it can guarantee data security
     * Whether it ensures compliance